Trading System Development and Research Notes (1)

 Motivating Example

-To investigate the cause, I looked at the logs around the time of the last order.
-Luckily, the last order was abnormal, so I'll focus on that.
+To investigate the cause, I searched through the logs at the time of order placement.
+Fortunately, the last order was strange, so I'll focus on this.

 2018-12-02 01:39:27, 0:00:02s, prof: 3.42, start: BUY, diff: 171.0, amount: 0.02,0.02, open:482126.0-close:482297.0

-The parameters of this order were as follows.
-I couldn't find any new orders after this.
+The parameters for this order were as follows.
+There were no logs confirming any new orders from our side after this.

 {"minute_to_expire":10000,"order_method":"IFDOCO","parameters":[{"condition_type":"MARKET","product_code":"FX_BTC_JPY","side":"BUY","size":"0.02"},{"condition_type":"LIMIT","price":477918.0,"product_code":"FX_BTC_JPY","side":"SELL","size":"0.02"},{"condition_type":"STOP","product_code":"FX_BTC_JPY","side":"SELL","size":"0.02","trigger_price":476234.0}],"time_in_force":"GTC"}